xcomfan/xcomfan.github.io/gitref/branching/creating_and_switching_branches.md

 `git switch -`

+# Deleting a branch

+To delete a local branch use the command
+`git branch -d <branch_name>`

+If the branch has not been merged and you are certain you want to delete it use the command.

+`git branch -D <branch_name>`

 # Renaming a branch

 ***Note:*** Do not rename branches that are still in use by other collaborators.